-- Send new account notification emails when creating new users during an import – When enabled, if a new user is created, they’ll be send the default “WordPress new account” email so they can reset their password.
+- Send new account notification emails when creating new users during an import – When enabled, if a new user is created, they’ll be sent the default WooCommerce “New Account” email.

 - Default Start Date – When “Create new user memberships…” is enabled, this field is shown.
 Select a default starting date for any memberships that are created via import; this default is used when the

 membership_expirationdates in your file are in your site’s timezone or in UTC.
 The export default is the site timezone.